Load (album): Background

-Metallica released their fifth studio album Metallica in August 1991.
-A major commercial success, it debuted at number one in the United States and the United Kingdom, among others, becoming one of the best-selling albums of all time with estimated sales of 30 million copies worldwide.
+Metallica released their fifth studio album, Metallica, in August 1991.
+A major commercial success, it debuted at number one in the United States and the United Kingdom, among others, eventually becoming one of the best-selling albums of all time with estimated sales of 30 million copies worldwide.
 With the album, Metallica became one of the biggest rock bands in the world.
-From 1991 to 1993, the band toured Metallica, performing 266 concerts across three concert tours.
+From 1991 to 1993, the band toured to promote Metallica, performing 266 concerts across three concert tours.
 Another tour followed in mid-1994 to promote the live album Live Shit: Binge & Purge (1993).

-Throughout early 1994, the band members spent time away from each other: lead vocalist and guitarist James Hetfield devoted time to hunting; guitarist Kirk Hammett studied film, jazz, and Asian arts at San Francisco State University; bassist Jason Newsted created his own recording studio, The Chophouse; and drummer Lars Ulrich took the band's label, Elektra Records, to court in hopes of breaking their contract following a disagreement with the label's new management.
+Throughout early 1994, the band members spent time away from each other: lead vocalist and rhythm guitarist James Hetfield devoted time to hunting; lead guitarist Kirk Hammett studied film, jazz, and Asian arts at San Francisco State University; bassist Jason Newsted created his own recording studio, The Chophouse; and drummer Lars Ulrich took the band's label, Elektra Records, to court in hopes of breaking their contract following a disagreement with the label's new management.
 The two parties eventually reached an agreement, with Metallica staying with Elektra under a new contract.

 Recording

 Beginning in May 1994, Hetfield and Ulrich worked as a duo in the latter's basement recording studio, The Dungeon, observing the band members' demos recorded on the road over the past two years.
 Full-band rehearsals began in October and finished in January 1995.
-At this point, the band members' influences ranged outside of heavy metal: Hetfield immersed himself in songwriters such as Leonard Cohen, Tom Waits, and Nick Cave, and American folk and country music; Hammett grew interest in David Bowie's works with Robert Fripp and Adrian Belew, and the blues music of Muddy Waters, Buddy Guy, and Howlin' Wolf; Newsted grew fond of Red Hot Chili Peppers and Faith No More, particularly the bass playing of the former's Flea; and Ulrich was enjoying Britpop groups such as Oasis.
+At this point, the band members' influences ranged outside of heavy metal: Hetfield immersed himself in songwriters such as Leonard Cohen, Tom Waits, and Nick Cave, and American folk and country music; Hammett grew interested in David Bowie's works with Robert Fripp and Adrian Belew, and the blues music of Muddy Waters, Buddy Guy, and Howlin' Wolf; Newsted grew fond of Red Hot Chili Peppers and Faith No More, particularly the bass playing of the former's Flea; and Ulrich was enjoying Britpop groups such as Oasis.
 The wide range of influences proved productive for the band.
 By the time the proper recording sessions began, they had almost 30 completed songs.
 These included "Streamline" ("Wasting My Hate"), "Load" ("King Nothing"), "Devil Dance" ("Devil's Dance"), "Fixer" ("Fixxxer"), and "Mouldy" ("Hero of the Day").